cloud-commander/timewarp-social-lab/README.md

 --

-## Next Steps / Offerings

-If you want, I can:

-1. Produce a one-page incremental migration plan for either stack (minimal safety-first steps).
-2. Create a short `DEVELOPER.md` with step-by-step run, re-seed, and debug commands.
-3. Start a branch and modernize a single, well-contained path (for example: `login.php` → PDO + `password_hash`) with tests.

-Tell me which option you'd like and I will proceed.

---

 Maintainer: please open issues or request PR reviews for any modernization work — changes touching `db.php`, `init.php`, or `docker-compose.yml` should include a migration and smoke-test plan.